Bipolar affective disorder

 - your usual treatment isn’t helping

-Crisis support may mean getting urgent specialist assessment and support from a community mental health service or crisis resolution and home treatment (CRHT) team.
+Crisis support may mean getting urgent specialist assessment and support.
+This may be from emergency services such as your local accident and emergency or the crisis resolution and home treatment (CRHT) team.

-If you’re in danger of harming yourself or others, the specialist may recommend that you’re admitted to hospital.
+If you’re in danger of harming yourself or others, the specialist may recommend you go into hospital.
 Doctors will always aim for this to be your choice.
 But in some circumstances, your doctor may need to give treatment without your agreement.
 In this situation, the Mental Health Act gives doctors certain powers to admit you to hospital for treatment.

 Looking for mental health support?